Citadel (film): Plot

 Tommy and his pregnant wife Joanne are moving out of their flat in a condemned tower block.
 But when Tommy is in the lift, Joanne is cornered by a group of young teenagers, all wearing hoodies.
-Tommy watches helplessly from the lift as the gang attack his wife, but the lift door won’t open.
+Tommy watches helplessly from the lift as the gang attack his wife, but the lift door won't open.
 When he finally gets to Joanne, he finds her beaten, with a syringe in her stomach.
 She is rushed to hospital, where doctors save her baby, but Joanne is left in a comatose condition.

-Eight months later, Tommy is living in a run-down council estate, which is little better than the tower block he vacated, and caring for his baby daughter Elsa.
+Eight months later, Tommy is living in a run-down council estate, which is a little better than the tower block he vacated, and caring for his baby daughter Elsa.
 As a result of the attack on his wife, he suffers from agoraphobia and is terrified when he has to leave his house.
 He visits Joanne at the hospice where she is being cared for, but is told there is no hope of her recovery.
 Tommy consents to have his wife taken off life support.
 Grief-stricken, he is consoled by a friendly nurse, Marie.

 At Joanne's funeral, Tommy meets a foul-mouthed and eccentric priest who warns him that the gang of feral teenagers will be back for his daughter.
-The priest has charge of a young boy, Danny, who is blind but - strangely - appears to be able to “see” Tommy.
+The priest is in the charge of a young boy, Danny, who is blind but - strangely - appears to be able to "see" Tommy.

 Everyone is gradually being evicted from the estate where Tommy lives, as the area is being redeveloped.
 Tommy is one of the last tenants left.
 That night, the hoodies break into his house and ransack the place, apparently looking for Elsa.
 Tommy calls Marie, but the call is disconnected before he can explain the situation.
 He spends the rest of the night barricaded in the bathroom with the baby, where Marie finds him the next morning.

 Marie lets Tommy and Elsa stay with her for a few days.
 Trying to calm him down, Marie disputes that the same gang were looking to kidnap his daughter, instead suggesting that he's simply the victim of two random, violent attacks by different groups of teenagers.
 Unconvinced, Tommy demands to see the priest again, and Marie offers to help.